 The so-called advantage of private health plans is that they can offer benefits and services that Original Medicare doesn’t cover.
 A good example is prescription drugs, which are included with most Medicare Advantage plans.
 Other popular options include dental, vision, and hearing benefits.

 In many cases, mostly with basic plans, a Medicare Advantage plan can cover the cost of care at no additional cost.
-What this means is that what the government pays the plans, plus what you pay each month for your Medicare Part B premium, fully covers the cost.
+What this means is that what the government pays the plans, plus what you pay each month for your The Medicare Part B premium is the monthly charge paid by beneficiaries for their outpatient medical care, services, and supplies.
+A beneficiary's premium may be uplifted by an IRMAA surcharge if their income is above..., fully covers the cost.
 As a result, there’s no additional premium.

 How Premiums Work with Medigap Plans